nomi-san/yasuo/README.md

 start([157, 10, 1]) // Yasuo, Kayle, Annie
 ```
 - Put it to console and enter
-- Some errors may be shown, don't worry 😎
+- Some bad requests (404) may be shown, don't worry 😎

 **6**.
 Make a **Practice** or a **Custom**/**Normal** game (Summoner's Rift - blind pick only), and enjoy!